Combined M.A. in AADS/PhD International Relations Pathway

-MA in African & African Diaspora Studies (AADS)\PhD in International Relations Combined Degree Program
+MA in African & African Diaspora Studies (AADS)\PhD in International Relations Degree Pathway

 Combined Degree Description

-The Combined MA in African and African Diaspora Studies / PhD in International Relations program allows qualified graduate students to complete the MA in African and African Diaspora Studies (MA in AADS) en route to the PhD in International Relations.
-This program will train doctoral students within the discipline of International Relations while giving them area studies expertise in African and African Diaspora Studies.
+The Combined MA in African and African Diaspora Studies / PhD in International Relations pathway allows qualified graduate students to complete the MA in African and African Diaspora Studies (MA in AADS) en route to the PhD in International Relations.
+This pathway will train doctoral students within the discipline of International Relations while giving them area studies expertise in African and African Diaspora Studies.

 Applicants should consult the FIU catalog for the most updated requirements.
 To access the requirements for the MA in AADS in FIU's catalog, please click here.